ARCHAEOLOGY AND ANTHROPOLOGY DEPARTMENT

 HISTORY OF THE DEPARTMENT

-The process which led to the establishment of what is today the department of Archaeology and Anthropology date back to 1946, when as a post-graduate student, Kenneth Onwuka Dike (later Professor of History and the first Nigerian Vice-Chancellor of the University of Ibadan), discovered the potentials of archaeology in providing the missing time-depth to Nigerian history.
-This discovery came as he read an article by none other than Thurstan Shaw, who was to become the founding Head of the department of Archaeology (as it first was).
+The processes which led to the establishment of what is today the Department of Archaeology and Anthropology date back to 1946, when, as a postgraduate student, Kenneth Onwuka Dike (later Professor of History and the first Nigerian Vice Chancellor of the University of Ibadan), discovered the potentials of archaeology in providing the missing time-depth to Nigerian history.
+This discovery came as he read an article by none other than Thurstan Shaw, who was to become the founding Head of the Department of Archaeology (as it first was).
 We are greatly indebted to Professor Thurstan Shaw for this vital and other important but intriguing insights into the founding of the department, contained in the goodwill message he sent in connection with the celebration of the 30th anniversary of the Department.

-Motivated by his patriotic and scholastic determination to have archaeology established at Ibadan, and with commendable ingenuity, Professor Dike, who had then become Vice-Chancellor, ensure that a research professorship in Archaeology was one the three to be created in the Institute of African Studies.
-This was the first step towards the establishment of a department of Archaeology.
-Thus in 1963, Professor Thurstan Shaw, was appointed to that research professorship as well as headship of the Archaeology Unit at the Institute of African Studies.
+Motivated by his patriotic and scholastic determination .to have archaeology established at Ibadan, and with commendable ingenuity, Professor Dike, who had then become Vice-Chancellor, ensured that a research professorship in Archaeology was one of the three to be created in the Institute of African Studies.
+This was the first step towards the establishment of a Department of Archaeology.
+Thus, in 1963, Professor Thurstan Shaw, was appointed to that research professorship as well as headship of the Archaeology Unit at the Institute of African Studies.

 The Archaeology Courses taught at the undergraduate level may be broadly grouped into six as follows:

 - Archaeological theory and methods

 - Regional Studies (mainly Sub-Saharan Africa)

 Postgraduate Courses are in the following main areas

 Undergraduate Courses in Anthropology are in nine main areas: